 Setting up the Moov Now is a little trickier than wearing it, but it's far from tough.
 Download Moov's app and you'll be asked to sign up to the platform (so all your data can be synced across devices) either directly or through Facebook.

 After that it's just a few vital statistics to get things going and make sure the calorie burn is as accurate as possible, and you're off.

 With a dizzying array of things you can do straight away, from interval aerobic sessions to cycling to swimming to cardio boxing, there's a lot on offer here.

-However, I found that just strapping it on and going to bed started things off instantly - no need to tell the Moov Now that I was slumbering - and the accuracy was perfect, to the very minute when I awoke.
+However, I found that just strapping it on and going to bed started things off instantly with a good test of the Moov's sleep tracking skills.
+There was no need to tell the Moov Now that I was slumbering – and the accuracy was perfect, to the very minute when I awoke.

 The first workout

 I decided to start my Moov experience slowly, so the '7+ minute circuit training' seemed decent, and I began at the bottom level.
-I noticed that '7+' is a bit generous, as the higher up the levels you progress, the longer and longer you're working out for.
+I noticed that '7+' is a bit generous, as the higher up the levels you progress, the longer and longer you work out for.

 But it does say '+', so I can't call advertising standards just yet.

 I was really impressed with the workout tracking, though.
 It's superb.
-I was taken through three progressively harder circuits of star jumps / jumping jacks, press ups, crunches, squats, lunges and planks, and the Moov Now missed just TWO motions from around 125 reps performed (and one of those was me not doing the proper motion when lunging).
+Moov took me through three progressively harder circuits of star jumps / jumping jacks, press ups, crunches, squats, lunges and planks, and the Moov Now missed just TWO motions from around 125 reps performed (and one of those was me not doing the proper motion when lunging).